1. Purpose

 2. Scope

-Where a concern principally relates to personal circumstances or grievances, such as alleged poor treatment at work, this should be dealt with under the Grievance Policy.
+Where a concern principally relates to personal circumstances or grievances, such as alleged poor treatment at work, this should be dealt with under the Grievance Policy or, where appropriate, the Prevention of Bullying, Harassment and Sexual Harassment Policy.

-This policy does not form part of any Employee’s contract of employment or engagement and the Bank may amend it at any time and may depart from it depending on the circumstances of any case.
+This policy does not form part of any contract of employment and the Bank may amend it at any time and may depart from it depending on the circumstances of any case.

 We actively encourage you to speak up about any wrongdoing that you encounter during the course of your professional duties (whether you personally observe such wrongdoing or whether you reasonably believe that it has occurred, is occurring, or is likely to occur).
 We are committed to maintaining an open, safe and discreet environment with the highest standards of honesty and accountability, where Colleagues can report any legitimate concerns in confidence.
 It is important that Colleagues are aware that they do not need to have any proof that a wrongdoing has been committed, is being committed, or is likely to be committed; just a reasonable belief that is the case.